multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 We've added a `user_address` field in the setup struct, which is initiated with `USER_BALANCE` EGLD in their account.

 :::note
 For the test we're going to use small numbers for balances, since there is no reason to work with big numbers.
+For this test, we're using 1 EGLD for user balance.

 Then, we've staked the user's entire balance, unstaked half, then unstaked fully.
 After each transaction, we've checked the SC's internal staking storage, and also the balance of the user and the SC respectively.